-Energy Storage System Emergencies
+Battery Energy Storage System Fires

-- Isolate the area at least 300 feet in all directions.
+- Isolate the area at least 100 feet in all directions.
 Keep unauthorized persons away.

 - Protect exposures outside of the immediate hazard area, such as trees and buildings, to prevent fire from spreading.